Noncrossing Longest Paths and Cycles

-Suppose that (i) does not hold.
-Orient the edges of $H$ to make it a directed path. {Let $(p_a,p_b)$ be an edge of $H$ that does not intersect the median.
-Due to symmetry, assume that $p_a,p_b<0$.
-By Lemma~\ref{endpoint-lemma}, the endpoints of $H$ lie on different sides of the median.
-This implies that both sides have the same sum of vertex degrees.
-Thus $H$ must have an edge $(p_c,p_d)$ such that $c,d > 0$.} By replacing these edges with $p_ap_c$ and $p_bp_d$ we obtain an (undirected) spanning path that is longer than $H$ because $|p_a-p_c|+|p_b-p_d|>|p_a-p_b|+|p_c-p_d|$.
-This contradicts $H$ being a longest path.

-Now suppose that (ii) does not hold: without loss of generality $p_{n/2}$ is not an endpoint of $H$.
+Suppose that (ii) does not hold: without loss of generality $p_{n/2}$ is not an endpoint of $H$.
 (The case for $p_{n/2+1}$ can be handled symmetrically).
 Then $H$ has an endpoint $p_a$ with $a < n/2$.
 Orient the edges of $H$ so that the path is directed from $p_a$ towards the other endpoint.
 Let $(p_{n/2}, p_b)$ be the outgoing edge from $p_{n/2}$.
-By part (i), we have $p_b\ge 0$.
-By removing $(p_{n/2}, p_b)$ we obtain two paths, and $p_b$ is an endpoint on one of those paths.
-Next, join the paths with a new edge $(p_a,p_b)$.
-Thus we obtain an (undirected) spanning path that is longer than $H$ because $|p_a-p_b|>|p_{n/2}-p_b|$.
+By property~(i), we have $p_b>0$.
+By removing the undirected edge $p_{n/2} p_b$ we obtain two undirected paths, and $p_b$ is an endpoint on one of those paths.
+Next, join the paths with a new edge $p_ap_b$.
+Thus we obtain an spanning path that is longer than $H$ because $|p_a-p_b|>|p_{n/2}-p_b|$.
 This contradicts $H$ being longest.